Rating agencies downgrade Sri Lanka amid political crisis

 “Such uncertainties could be very short-lived,” he said.

-The rupee has weakened nearly 17 percent this year, while yields on dollar bonds due in 2022 have risen by more than a percentage point to 8.24 percent since the crisis began.
+The rupee LKR=LK has weakened nearly 17 percent this year, while yields on dollar bonds due in 2022 85227SAS5= have risen by more than a percentage point to 8.24 percent since the crisis began.

 Editing by Alasdair Pal and Nick Macfie